 Accessibility at the University of Oregon

-The Department of Parking and Transportation strives to make the University of Oregon campus accessible to all, regardless of conditions that limit mobility.
+Transportation Services strives to make the University of Oregon campus accessible to all, regardless of conditions that limit mobility.
 We are also committed to providing clear and accurate information for the faculty, staff, students, and visitors who travel to campus.

 All persons who park in University-owned parking lots, other than in metered spaces, during the period of 7 a.m. to 6 p.m.
 (Monday through Friday) must obtain and display a University of Oregon parking permit.
 These requirements also apply to ADA spaces on campus.